James McDonald (lawyer)

 James Lawrence McDonald (c.
-1801 — September 1831), was a member of the American Indian tribe called the Choctaw and the first Native leader of his generation to be trained in the American legal system.
+1801 — September 1831) was a member of the Choctaw Nation and the first Native leader of his generation to be trained in the American legal system.
 Thus, he is known as the first Native American lawyer.
 He was also the first Native activist to make the case for Indian rights directly to American political leaders and to negotiate for those rights in a formal agreement.
 McDonald did not believe in the use of force in resisting American westward expansion.
 Instead, he believed that political negotiations between Native American leaders and the United States would be more effective in the fight against the displacement of Natives and would allow for the long-term survival of Native American communities.
 McDonald urged the U.S. Congress to protect the rights of Native Americans and delayed the removal of his tribe from ancestral lands.
 As an advisor to Choctaw chiefs and eventual lawyer of the tribe, McDonald successfully negotiated peace treaties with the United States federal government.
 These negotiations allowed fair compensation for previously ceded land that was undervalued in earlier agreements.
 He also promoted programs of Indian education and wrote on behalf of the elected tribal governments.
 McDonald’s work as a lawyer and political activist paved a new path in which future Native American leaders were able to defend the rights of their territory using the American legal system.
 His career marked the birth of a new approach to federal power, and by extension, the beginning of political activism that was to inspire tribal leaders across the continent.